surveyjs/survey-creator/README.md

 ## License

-The SurveyJS Builder (Editor) is NOT FREE for commercial using.
+The Survey Creator (Form Builder) is NOT FREE for commercial using.
 Please find more about licensing the product [here](http://surveyjs.io/Licenses).